-In OceanBase Database in Oracle mode, you can add a column at the end of a table, drop a column, rename a column, modify the data type of a column, manage the default value of a column, manage constraints, and set the value of an auto-increment column.
+In Oracle mode of OceanBase Database, you can perform the following column operations: add a column to the end of a table, drop a column, rename a column, change the data type of a column, manage default values of a column, manage constraints, and set an auto-increment sequence value.

 ALTER TABLE table_name ADD column_name column_definition;